The Hidden Cigna Billing Errors That Are Costing Your Practice Thousands

 One of the most overlooked revenue leaks is contract underpayment.
 Cigna may process claims correctly from a system standpoint, but payment may not match your contracted fee schedule.
 If you’re not auditing payments against your contract, you may never notice.
 Even a 2–3% underpayment rate can result in thousands of dollars lost annually for several healthcare practices of different specialties.

-What Happens
+Issue What Happens Financial Impact

-Paid below contracted rate
+Fee schedule mismatch Paid below contracted rate 2–5% revenue loss

-Incorrect modifier reduction
+Incorrect modifier reduction Bundled incorrectly Partial payment

-Outdated contract loaded
+Outdated contract loaded Old rates applied Ongoing underpayment

 Modifier Misuse That Triggers Silent Payment Reductions